Ukraine war: Will Arab oil save the world from soaring prices? | DW | 07.03.2022

 Saudi Arabia and neighboring United Arab Emirates (UAE) are thought to be the only two major oil producers who could ramp up spare production comparatively easily.

-It would still be difficult for their oil to replace Russia's quickly, Karen Young, founding director of the Program on Economics and Energy at the Middle East Institute, based in Washington, said.
+It would still be difficult for their oil to quickly replace supply coming out of Russia, said Karen Young, founding director of the Program on Economics and Energy at the Middle East Institute, based in Washington.
 "Increasing production does not mean increasing exports directly to Europe," she told DW.
 "Oil markets are not that easily redirected."

 Young said the biggest difference the Saudis could make is producing more oil to bring prices on the global market down.
 In mid-February, even before the Russian invasion began, the US government already asked the Saudis and UAE to pump more oil to ease prices.